 - Atlanta: The shopping capital of the Southeast, full of lovely antique stores and modern design.
 Don't miss... the Buckhead neighborhood, where you'll find upscale boutiques and unique designer furniture.

 - Austin: The vibe here is casual, cool, and independent.
-Don't miss... all the great vintage and garden stores.
+Don't miss... all the great garden stores.

 - Boston: It's a walking city with some wonderfully eclectic and quirky shops.
 Don't miss... the South End and Cambridge neighborhoods for cool furniture boutiques.